ibm-cloud-docs/containers/cs_cluster_update.md

 The keys are defined.
 What now?

-After you define your rules, you run the `worker-upgrade` command.
-If a successful response is returned, the worker nodes are queued to be upgraded.
-However, the nodes do not undergo the upgrade process until all of the rules are satisfied.
-While they're queued, the rules are checked on an interval to see if any of the nodes are able to be upgraded.
+After you define your rules, you run the `bx cs worker-update` command.
+If a successful response is returned, the worker nodes are queued to be updated.
+However, the nodes do not undergo the update process until all of the rules are satisfied.
+While they're queued, the rules are checked on an interval to see if any of the nodes are able to be updated.

 What if I chose to not define a configuration map?